 5. Swaying in the wind.

-Like pacing, swaying in front of an audience is a HUGE no-no. Not only is it a distraction, it may even make your audience seasick.
+Like pacing, swaying in front of an audience is a HUGE no-no. Not only is it a distraction, but it may also even make your audience seasick.
 The best way to keep from swaying is to stand in the rooted position, which is when both feet are shoulder-length apart.
 Standing in this position will create a look of confidence and eliminate the temptation to sway.

 6. Leaning on the lectern.

 A surefire way to lose your audience’s confidence is to lean on the lectern.
-Not only does this casual style show a lack of respect to both the audience and the lectern, it also gives the appearance of a sloppy speaker.
+Not only does this casual style show a lack of respect to both the audience and the lectern, but it also gives the appearance of a sloppy speaker.
 Treat the lectern as you would your child.
 Never lean on it, hit it, or leave it unattended.

 7. Speaking in a monotone voice.